CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

    - Require large separations to be able to resolve planet $\implies$ biased toward long-period planets

 3. **Microlensing** (~100 confirmed as of 2022)
-   When a background source is lensed by a foreground star, a planet which orbits in the [[Einstein ring]] can briefly increase the magnification of the lensing, resulting in an increase in flux.   ![[microlensing.jpg]]
+   When a background source is lensed by a foreground star, a planet which orbits in the Einstein ring can briefly increase the magnification of the lensing, resulting in an increase in flux.
+The blip occurs when the planet hits the Einstein ring.
+For the lensing magnification curve on which the blip sits, see [[Lensing#Strong lensing|strong lensing]].  ![[microlensing.jpg]]

    Direct observables:
    - Timescale of orbit (require accurate relative proper motion of lens-source system)